Over 99% of colleges and universities have an AP credit and placement policy in place.*

 The Review Process

 - Assemble a policy review team on your campus.
-This team can include provosts, department chairs and deans — any faculty and campus leaders who play a role in setting academic policies.
+This team can include provosts, department chairs, and deans — any faculty and campus leaders who play a role in setting academic policies.
 Be specific about what you need and set a timeline for the review process.

 - Make sure everyone involved has a solid understanding of your institution’s current AP policy.

 - Visit AP course and exam home pages to download course descriptions.
-Share this information, along with credit-granting recommendations from the College Board and the American Council on Education (ACE), with your review team.
+Share this information, along with credit-granting recommendations from College Board and the American Council on Education (ACE), with your review team.

 - Review AP Exam scores and their correlations to college course grades.

 - Review case studies from other colleges.

 - Take advantage of College Board’s additional resources, including recent research and tools your team can use to analyze AP students’ performance at your institution.

 Once you have a revised policy, make sure it’s communicated to your staff and students through your website and bulletins.

 * Out of 2,300 college and university campuses surveyed.